sweattep/modern_quotes/README.md

 >are you focused on the date or the time, or are you focused on learning?

+>everything was focused on delivery, and not really about learning

 >if we love nothing, we become nothing

 >The potential of an athlete is limited only by the level of their basic ability.